josephnwachukwu/Front-End-Dev-Guidelines/README.md

 Valid markup is a goal but not a mandate.
 However, be aware validation can be an excellent starting place while debugging a Web page — especially if the problems are unusual.

 ## CSS
+CSS is an unusual language which can easily lead to code bloat, inconsistencies in design or clashing code techniques.
+It is easy to end up with CSS code that is so fragile it can cause site-wide regressions with small changes.

+CSS should:

+* Be easy to maintain.
+* Follow clear enough patterns to understand.
+* Offer a clear place for new styles going forwards.
+* Not be a drag on page loading performance.
+* Not include unused style rules.
+* Address different devices, browser versions, and do as much as it can with as little code as possible.

+When setting up the CSS for a site, always consider:

+* What the default styles for HTML elements are going to be.
+* Which styles are global styles versus specific one-off use-cases.
+* Distinctions between code for layout and for content.
+* How the code will evolve and grow.
+* Potential impact of bug fixes on the overall site.
+* Use of images as CSS background images vs. in-line HTML (content).

 ### CSS Best Practices

+Before coding, you should always:

+* Review the design.
+* Plan around technical constraints.
+* Identify how content will be managed.
+* Be certain who will be able to modify the design directly via code.

+Try to segment code in logical ways:

+* Separate page grids and containers from the content.
+* Create baseline components which may be extended by other styles.
+* Baseline components should rarely be modified directly.

+More specifically, you may have:

+* Core brand styles.
+* Basic typography or default HTML rules.
+* Site-wide styles.
+* Distinct sections of the site.
+* Micro-sites and landing pages.
+* Components, widgets, or re-usable modules.

 ### Choosing frameworks